Cluster cosmology with anisotropic boosts: Validation of a novel forward modeling analysis and application on SDSS redMaPPer clusters: Post-unblinding analyses

 \subsection{Varying analysis choices}

 To better understand the driver behind our low-$\Omega_\mr{m}$ results, we perform a number of post-unblinding analyses.
 We begin with the argument in \cite{desy1cl} that their measured lensing signal, in particular for the lowest richness bin, is lower than expected.
 Following this insight, we test in \Cref{fig:results_fid_drop} whether dropping the lowest richness bin ($20\leq \lambda < 30$), or any one sector of our data vector (abundances, lensing, and clustering), impacts our conclusions.
 The results we find, however, are inconclusive with respect to the DES Y1 argument.
-While dropping the entire lensing data does pull our results to higher $\Omega_\mr{m}$, dropping the lowest richness bin from our analysis does not yield any meaningful change in the resulting constraints.
+While dropping the lowest richness bin leads to wider confidence regions, the posterior peaks for the cosmological parameters stay the same.
+Note that any potential broadening of uncertainties toward even lower $\Omega_\mr{m}$ would be truncated by our lower limit of $\Omega_\mr{m} \geq 0.18$.
+Dropping the entire lensing data does pull our results to higher $\Omega_\mr{m}$, but we also suffer a heavy loss in constraining power as the lensing information is our main cluster mass calibrator.
+Another notable aspect is that when we exclude WP, we find that our $S_8$ constraints shift higher.
+As a result, our ``No WP'' results become consistent with \cite{costanzisdss} in the $\Omega_\mr{m} - \sigma_8$ plane, and our marginalized $S_8$ constraints become consistent with other CMB/LSS based results.
+However, the low-$\Omega_\mr{m}$ issue is still persistent, and the posteriors are truncated, so we remain cautious in further interpreting this shift.
+We finally note that in plotting the posteriors we have ``zoomed in'' toward the posterior center of our fiducial result at the cost of cutting off some of the wider contours, in order to make the tighter confidence regions readable.